What are the latest travel restrictions?

 Are sailings running between the UK and Ireland?

-Yes, we are running a full service for freight and essential passenger travel on our Liverpool - Belfast, Holyhead - Dublin and Fishguard - Rosslare routes.
-Our Cairnryan - Belfast service is also running with a slightly changed timetable.
+We are running a full service for freight and essential passenger travel on our Cairnryan-Belfast, Liverpool - Belfast, Holyhead - Dublin and Fishguard - Rosslare routes.

 We continue to take several precautionary safety measures to ensure a safe and comfortable journey for all.